March 22, 2021

 There are exceptions: If you live in or visit a group setting such as assisted living or correctional facilities, you need to stay away weeks after being within 6 feet of an infected person for 15 minutes or more within a 24-hour period.

-If you work in a healthcare setting, you must continue to wear personal protective equipment to keep you and others safe.
-You also must quarantine yourself if you’ve been exposed to someone who has the coronavirus.
+If you work in a health care setting, you must continue to wear personal protective equipment to keep you and others safe.

 Vaccinated grandparents can visit and enjoy your hugs and those of your unvaccinated children, as long as you limit guests to your household and none of you are at risk for severe COVID-19.